SansGuidon/bookmarks/sections/programming.md

 * [Michael Foord](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing) - (2017) 30 best practices for software development and testing
 * [thomasdavis/best-practices](https://github.com/thomasdavis/best-practices) - This is a fork of [timoxley/best-practices](https://github.com/timoxley/best-practices) - Tidbits of best practices information from around the web
 * [Dominik Krejcik](https://domk.website/blog/2021-01-31-cult-of-best-practise.html) - (2021) The Cult of Best Practice
+* [Jeremy Mikkola](https://jeremymikkola.com/posts/2021_02_02_how_to_write_readable_code.html) - (2021) How to write readable code
+> * Prioritize Clarity : The first step to writing clear code is to make it a priority.
+> * Develop a sense for clarity : requires knowing what clear code looks like.
+> * Edit : Reading back over what you just wrote will help give ideas for how to improve it.
+> * Start by explaining : start by explaining what needs to be done as though you are telling it to another person (or rubber duck).
+Write it down.
+Take that explanation and transform it into code.
+> * Comments : Code can’t self-document if it isn’t there.
+If you decide to not write some code and don’t leave a comment explaining why, there will be nothing left to explain what you were thinking!
+> * Don’t mix levels : Mixing levels of abstraction makes the reader jump between thinking about what is being done and how it is implemented.
+> * Break out functions | :duck: self-comment here : It's true to some extent, but breaking a code in too many functions can also force jumping a lot between code locations.
+So I would say it depends on the semantic and scope distance between those functions.
+> * Don’t break out functions : DRY starts to go too far when two functions that happen to share a handful of lines become a target for deduplication.
+The test for whether some pieces of code should be deduplicated is simple: would anything bad happen if one was changed without also changing the other?
+If the answer is yes, then make a single source of truth for it.
+If not, consider leaving it alone. | :duck: self-comment : exactly... what I just wrote above :-)
+> * Avoid configurable functions : Prefer many functions to a few, configurable functions, i.e It’s much better to have multiple functions, each of which does just one thing.
+> * Don’t prematurely optimize

 ## Conferences
 > In Belgium